Family in Death for a Salesman photo

 Death of a Salesman: the play’s structure, a memory play

-If the external plot of Death of a Salesman may be divided into chronologically organised sequences: Act one (Monday evening and night); Act two (Tuesday), and the requiem a few days after (Willy’s burial), the same is not true of the internal plot: Willy’s stream of consciousness.
+If the external plot of Death of a Salesman may be divided into chronologically organised sequences: Act One (Monday evening and night); Act Two (Tuesday), and the Requiem a few days after (Willy’s burial), the same is not true of the internal plot: Willy’s stream of consciousness.

 In “the inside of Willy’s head”, past and present are blurred.
 Memories constantly impinge on present situations and, conversely, the present is put at some distance by the flood of recollections.